Rajnagar is situated in an agricultural region, in the northern part of the Deccan plateau; it is part of the historical Bundelkhand.

 But here and there, a self-sustainable, autonomous farm still is to be found.
 This offered the possibility to tie in with the sustainable traditional agriculture.

 This offered the possibility to tie in with the sustainable traditional agriculture.
-The restoration of the Lost Gardens also implies to use these gardens as training centers for the local farmers in the principles of conservation agriculture and agro-forestry (in close collaboration with Navdanya).
+The restoration of the Royal Gardens also implies to use these gardens as training centers for the local farmers in the principles of conservation agriculture and agro-forestry (in close collaboration with Gandhi Ashram).